dsmolina/ec530finalproj/README.md

 ![image](https://user-images.githubusercontent.com/79925931/235543170-8d7317a7-26f2-4f07-8570-1bb70a8c730f.png)

 I tested the audio for different files, the translate in every language, and the audio for the translated text in every language.
 I tested for functionality and speed.
+The use cases for this app are for people that cannot understand/read english and would like to translate their documents.
+It is also helpful for people that cannot read very well due to eyesight or other reasons and would rather listen to their documents be read to them.

+I also tried to have this upload to MongoDB but was not successful so I decided to have it upload to a Google Cloud bucket so the files are uploaded to Google Cloud rather than a SQL database.
+The audio files are also downloaded to the user's local drive.
+For this, I had to use a Google Cloud API.